dbt-labs/docs.getdbt.com/website/docs/reference/advanced-config-usage.md

 title: Advanced configuration usage
 sidebar_label: Advanced usage
 ---

-## Alternative config block syntax
+### Alternative Config Block Syntax

-Some configurations may contain characters (e.g. dashes) that cannot be parsed as a jinja argument.
-For example, the following would return an error:
+Some configurations may containe characters (e.g. dashes and commas) that cannot be parsed as a jinja argument.
+For example, the following would return an eror:

 ```sql
 {{ config(